coillarach/SET09102/notes/04_workflow.md

 the current one, we can imagine taking a copy of the codebase at the point of release.
 That way, we can fix emergencies with the live code in parallel with the new development work because the two configurations are independent.
-In GitHib and other similar systems, this is referred to as a branch in the code as illustrated in Fig. XX.
+In GitHib and other similar systems, this is referred to as a *branch* in the code as illustrated in Fig. 2.
 Note that the branch representing the current release is called `main` - this is a common convention.

 ```mermaid
 gitGraph